 Craig is a Licensed Marriage and Family Therapist and the Program Director for Mental Health Services at Santa Barbara Cottage Hospital, where for the past 28 years he has been responsible for developing, implementing and overseeing a comprehensive clinical continuum of mental health and substance use services, ranging from emergency services, residential, and an array of day and intensive outpatient services.

 Stephanie is a Licensed Marriage and Family Therapist and is currently completing hours for certification for Registered Play Therapist and certification as a Gestalt Play Therapist.
 She is also a California Association of Marriage and Family Therapists Certified Supervisor, and Certified Grief Recovery Specialist.

 Ifat is a licensed clinical psychologist and an Egala certified equine assisted therapist working in private practice in the Los Angeles area, California.
-Dr. Peled served as adjunct faculty at Burlington College, Vermont, where she taught Human Development, Adolescence Development and Psychopathology from a depth and Jungian perspective and at the psychology department at College of the Canyons in Santa Clarita.
+Dr. Peled served as adjunct faculty at Burlington College, Vermont, where she taught Human Development, Adolescence Development and Psychopathology from a depth perspective, and at the psychology department at College of the Canyons in Santa Clarita.
 She helped developing a psychology course for the Studio School for film and the performing arts.
 She is currently teaching in the M.A.
 Counseling program at Pacifica Graduate Institute.